KevinKra/notes-v2/react/notes.md

 ## Props/State Triage

-> Instead of reading the state inside an effect, dispatch an action that encodes the information about what happened.
+> "Instead of reading the state inside an effect, dispatch an action that encodes the information about what happened.
 This allows our effect to stay decoupled from the state.
-Our effect doesn’t care _how_ we update the state, it just tells us about what happened.
+Our effect doesn’t care _how_ we update the state, it just tells us about what happened." - Dan Abramov

 ### How you can fix this

-- **Two approaches:**

-  1. Include _all_ of the values inside the component that are used inside the effect. -- ideal
-  1. Reduce the amount of dependencies. -- using `useReducer` or "functional updater form."
+option 1: **Include _all_ of the values inside the component that are used inside the effect.** -- ideal option 2: **Reduce the amount of dependencies.** -- using `useReducer` or "functional updater form."

 ### Using `useReducer`